projectatomic/nulecule/README.md

 This example is a single container application based on the centos/httpd image, but you can use your own.

+You may wish to run the nulecule from an empty directory as it will copy the nulecule files to the working directory for inspection everytime it is run.

 ### Option 1: Non-interactive defaults

 Run the image.
 It will automatically use kubernetes as the orchestration provider.
+This will become interactive and prompt for defaults if the Nulecule file doesn't provide defaults for all of the parameters.

 ```
 [sudo] atomic run projectatomic/helloapache
 ```